nashville-software-school/Vue-Workshop/README.md

 ## Who is this course for?

 This course is designed for novice JavaScript developers.
 It is perfect for an NSS alum who is interested in learning more about front end development.
-It assumes you have a background in React as it will occasionally comparisons along the way to React features.
+It assumes you have a background in React as it will occasionally make comparisons along the way to React features.
 If you liked React during your time at NSS, we think you'll 💚💚💚 Vue.

 It assumes you are familiar with building applications with components, and are comfortable with managing state throughout a component tree.
 Familiarity with modern JavaScript features will be helpful, but not necessary.
 If there is a class where we will employ a ES2015 feature, there will be a video covering it for you to watch beforehand.
 That way all our class time can be spent focusing on Vue.